adamsalter/sitemap_generator/README.md

 Other "difficult" Sitemap issues, solved by this plugin:

-- Support for more than 50,000 urls
+- Support for more than 50,000 urls (using Sitemap Index file)
-- GZip of Sitemap files
+- Gzip of Sitemap files
 - Variable priority of links
 - Paging/sorting links (e.g. my_list?page=3)
 - SSL host links (e.g. https:)
 - Rails apps which are installed on a sub-path (e.g. example.com/blog_app/)
 - Hidden ajax routes
-- etc.

 Installation
 =======